 To find a right match, you need to define in detail what winning in that position looks like.
 You need to paint a vivid picture, a clear vision of winning in that position.
 The clearer your winning aspiration for that position is, the higher your chances of finding a good match.
 Writing down the KRAs helps you to define clearly who you are looking for (a profile of the ideal candidate), tells potential candidates exactly what the position entails, and makes clear what kinds of results will make the organization excited that they hired the person for this position.

 Dave Ramsey says, “One Key Result Area can be as simple as defining the number of calls and sales volume required in a sales position.
 It will further define what should happen on that certain number of calls made per week.”
-He has samples of Key Results Areas on his website.
-Click here to see them.

 You need to create detailed job descriptions that include the key results areas, pay rate, details of skills and experience required so that people can rule themselves in or out.
 You don’t want to get hundreds of resumes.
 You want to find someone who is the right fit.
 Making a detailed job description helps recruit the right person.